goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 1.3 Wrap common utilities as NPM packages
+## ![✔] 1.3 Wrap common utilities as npm packages

-**TL;DR:** In a large app that constitutes a large code base, cross-cutting-concern utilities like logger, encryption and alike, should be wrapped by your own code and exposed as private NPM packages.
+**TL;DR:** In a large app that constitutes a large code base, cross-cutting-concern utilities like logger, encryption and alike, should be wrapped by your own code and exposed as private npm packages.
 This allows sharing them among multiple code bases and projects

 **Otherwise:** You'll have to invent your own deployment and dependency wheel